Whistle Blower Policy & Anonymous Reporting

 Section: Employee Conduct & Responsibilities

 The following statement describes Iona University's policy on whistleblowing and applies to all employees including full-time, part-time, temporary and student employees, as well as former employees and independent contractors.

 Iona’s whistleblower policy is intended to cover complaints that could have an impact on Iona University, including complaints about circumstances that:

 - may lead to incorrect financial reporting.

-- conflict with college policy, including the Rules of Conduct (; or
+- conflict with University policy, including the Rules of Conduct (; or

 - otherwise constitute serious misconduct or conflict of interest.

 Routine business matters that do not require anonymity should be directed to your supervisor or the Director for Human Resources and are not addressed by this policy.

 The policy allows employees to remain anonymous at their option.
 Complaints expressed anonymously will be investigated, but consideration will be given to:

 - the seriousness of the issue raised;